How to use the card deck for strategy planning

 Description

-The Art of War: Sun Tzu Strategy Card Deck is made in the USA from the finest quality casino grade card stock and, for the price of a typical music CD, contains priceless information on how to win in competition.
+The Art of War: Sun Tzu Strategy Card Deck is made in the USA from the finest quality casino grade card stock.
 The content is written around four key elements of competitive strategy that include elimination, isolation, preparation of the field of contest, and preparation of the self.
 These elements are divided into four equal parts by suits as follows:

 Preparation of Self – All hearts involve shaping yourself.
 You set your disposition to that best suited to reach your goal and present your adversary with appearances that that cause him to act against his best interests.